MOEAFramework/MOEAFramework/docs/visualizations.md

     .show();
 ```

-or the runtime dynamics of an algorithm, such as Hypervolume and Generational Distance:
+Plotting the runtime dynamics of an algorithm, such as Hypervolume and Generational Distance:

 <!-- java:examples/org/moeaframework/examples/plots/PlotRuntimeDynamics.java [36:54] -->